mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of the fighter force is in flight at any one time.
 In addition, the ship can defend itself with its extensive armament – especially its missile salvos.
-In practice, the fleet carrier’s low armour rating and agility make it vulnerable and clumsy in battle and it will join combat only to ensure recovery of its brood.
+In practice, the fleet carrier's low armour rating and agility make it vulnerable and clumsy in battle and it will join combat only to ensure recovery of its brood.